 - (i) Recourse agreement by loan seller to provide recourse for life of loan or other specified period.
 At our discretion, we may require loan seller's obligation to be secured by specified collateral. - (ii) Indemnification agreement by loan seller to indemnify us for any losses, costs, etc. on the mortgage loan.
-At our discretion, we may require loan seller's obligation to be secured by specified collateral. - (iii) Loss share agreement between us and loan seller to each pay a specified proportion of any future losses on the mortgage loan. - (iv) Loss reimbursement agreement by loan seller to reimburse us for specified losses on the mortgage loan - (v) Pricing adjustment assessment by us and payment by loan seller of an additional loan-level price adjustment related to the mortgage loan. - (vi) Conditional recourse/partial indemnification agreement by loan seller to provide recourse or indemnification on the mortgage loan subject to one or more specified conditions.
+At our discretion, we may require loan seller's obligation to be secured by specified collateral. - (iii) Loss share agreement between us and loan seller to each pay a specified proportion of any future losses on the mortgage loan. - (iv) Loss reimbursement agreement by loan seller to reimburse us for specified losses on the mortgage loan. - (v) Pricing adjustment assessment by us and payment by loan seller of an additional loan-level price adjustment related to the mortgage loan. - (vi) Conditional recourse/partial indemnification agreement by loan seller to provide recourse or indemnification on the mortgage loan subject to one or more specified conditions. - (vii) A combination of one or more of the above.